A Beginner’s Guide to Offroading near Salt Lake City

 Just about an hour drive away from the valley, this trail system has some roads to suit anybody.
 A parking lot at the trailhead leaves room for towed vehicles as well.
 The common trails in this system include Rattlesnake, Constrictor, Sidewinder, and Winter Solstice Road, with other options like The Climb and the Sidewinder Exit Trail.

-Rattlesnake and Constrictor are the common “moderate” route until you reach Eagles Nest, which is only completed by seasoned wheelers.
+Rattlesnake and Constrictor are the common “moderate” routes until you reach Eagles Nest, which is only completed by seasoned wheelers or well-built rigs.
 Sidewinder and its exit trail are for the more experienced as well, while Winter Solstice Road and The Climb can be done in less modified rigs.
-Also, nearby is the famous Pony Express, a mild dirt road with incredible history.
+Also nearby is the famous Pony Express, a mild dirt road with incredible history.
 These trails are all open year-round.
 However, they can become next to impossible with any snow on the ground.

 Little Moab/Tintic Mountains – All Year